 Roku Scams: Here’s What You Need to Know

-The thing is, Roku’s setup is free.
-The popular streaming company does not charge customers to activate their accounts.
-If you encounter a Roku activation website that tries to charge you $25, $30 or any amount, it’s a scam.
+The thing is, it is free to set up a Roku.
+The company does not charge customers to activate their accounts.
+If you encounter a Roku activation website or someone trying to charge you any amount of money, it’s a scam.

-What is the correct site to activate Roku?
+What Is the Correct Way to Activate Roku?

-The only online link that allows you to activate your Roku service is Roku.com/link.
+There’s only one correct online link to activate your Roku service: Roku.com/link.
 That’s it.

-The scheme has evidently fooled many a cord-cutter.
+The schemes have evidently fooled many a cord-cutter.
 The problem with lookalike Roku activation sites has gotten so bad that Roku now includes a warning in the setup manual that comes with the device.